jpfairbanks/SemanticModels.jl/doc/src/slides.md

 ## Next Steps

-- Incorporation of feedback received from DARPA PM
+- Incorporation of feedback today
    - the types of artifacts in scope
    - domain coverage and desired extensibility
    - inclusion/exclusion of particular package(s) and/or knowledge artifact(s)